alsalafiyyah/alsalafiyyah.github.io/_audios/al-qadariyyah.md

 ---
 layout: post
-title: Al-Qadariyyah are the magians of this Ummah
+title: Who are the Magians of this Ummah?
 publisher: alsalafiyyah@icloud.com
 hijri: Rabi' Al-Thani 05, 1442
 date: 2020-11-20